Arcadia-Science/arcadia-pycolor/docs/quickstart.md

 pip install arcadia-pycolor
 ```

-After this, the package can be imported in notebooks or scripts using the following command:
+The package can then be imported in notebooks or scripts using the following command:

 ```python
 import arcadia_pycolor as apc